mattvail734/tongue-twisters/movies/README.md

 # Movie Reviews

-Brief exploration of the Movielens database and supervised semantic analysis of the built in NLTK movie reviews.
+Brief exploration of the MovieLens database and supervised semantic analysis of the built in NLTK movie reviews.

 movie_reviews is a simple first use of the NLTK library in Python to classify moview reviews as positive or negative [(sentiment analysis)](https://en.wikipedia.org/wiki/Sentiment_analysis).